-LD AP Authentication Provider Additional Password Composition Requirement

-• Oracle Internet Directory Authentication provider At least one of the characters in the password must be numeric.

-• Oracle Virtual Directory Authentication provider

-• WebLogic Authentication provider At least one of the characters in the password must be non-alphabetic.
-For example, a numeric character, an asterisk (), or an octothorpe (#).

-- LDAP Authentication provider
+LDAP Authentication Provider Additional Password Composition Requirement • Oracle Internet Directory Authentication provider At least one of the characters in the password must be numeric. • Oracle Virtual Directory Authentication provider • WebLogic Authentication provider At least one of the characters in the password must be non-alphabetic.
+For example, a numeric character, an • LDAP Authentication provider asterisk (), or an octothorpe (#). • Active Directory Authentication provider iPlanet Authentication provider Novell Authentication provider • Open LDAP Authentication provider

-• Active Directory Authentication provider

-- iPlanet Authentication provider

-- Novell Authentication provider

-• Open LDAP Authentication provider